FnacMarketplace/fnacapiclient/README.md

 * Exchange communications with customers about the offers or the orders
 * Manage claims on orders and eventually refund them
 * Retrieve the best prices among the competition

+This client is shipped with a graphical user interface.
+Once your ids properly added in the config.yml file, you can open it in your browser at http://yourhost.com/my_project/index.php

 ## Contributing